31st Seoul Music Awards

-The 31st Seoul Music Awards (Korean: 31st 서울가요대상; RR: 31st Seoul Gayo Daesang) is a award ceremony held on January 23, 2022.
+The 31st Seoul Music Awards (Korean: 31st 서울가요대상; RR: 31st Seoul Gayo Daesang) is an award ceremony held on January 23, 2022.
 It was organized by Sports Seoul and broadcast through KBS Joy, U+Idol Live, U+Mobile TV, and Hello Live.
 The ceremony was hosted by Kim Sung-joo, Boom, and Kim Seol-hyun.

 Criteria

 All songs and albums that are eligible to be nominated must be released from January to December 2021.

 Winners and nominees

 Winners and nominees are listed in alphabetical order.
 Winners will be listed first and emphasized in bold.